Rinayas/Airline-price-prediction/README.md

 And perform price prediction using Linear Regression, KNN and Decision Tree Regressor.

-The data set was taken from Kagel
+The data set was taken from Kaggel.